 It goes without saying that a roof should protect us from the elements.
+And with an increase in severe weather events and wildfires due to a warming planet, the right roof for local weather risks is even more essential.
 Roofing materials are rated for resistance to fire, hail, wind, and freezing.

 Earth911 has already identified some of the greenest roofing manufacturers around, and most of their products meet standards for each of those measures.
 But if you are replacing your roof due to weather damage, you probably want to know how your next roof will hold up to your region’s specific extreme weather events.